-In the abnormally over-saturated social media and music age, the chance for an unsigned artist or band getting recognition by releasing a song without a video is little to none.
-Unfortunately, most high-quality music videos released from famous artists start at $20,000 and goes up from there.
+In the abnormally over-saturated social media and music age, the chance for an unsigned artist or band to get recognition by releasing a song without a video is little to none.
+Unfortunately, most high-quality music videos released by famous artists start at $20,000 and it goes up from there.
 When most unsigned artists or bands are typically left broke after recording their album, a meager budget is all they have left for a music video.

 There are more than enough ways to make the highest quality music video possible with a low budget.
 It may not be as professional looking like a $20,000+ music video, but with hard work, preparation, and the power of the mind, anything can be possible.
 After 15 years in the music business with over 17 low budget music videos under my belt, I put all the best tips I have learned throughout the years of shooting the highest quality music video possible with a low budget below.

 Location can be the make or break of your music video.
 Let’s face it, us small budget musicians are trying to compete with signed artists using pirate ships and different planets as their locations.
 The second a random social media scroller sees that your music video is shot in a garage is the same second they scroll away.
 Here are some ways to find a good, but also free location.